senomorf/oci-cpu-shaper/docs/00-overview.md

     endpoint: "https://169.254.169.254/opc/v2"
 ```

 The CLI flags override matching keys in the configuration file, allowing operators to bootstrap with environment defaults and apply targeted overrides for experiments or incident response.
-The binary currently instantiates the placeholder controller returned by `adapt.NewNoopController`, so the selected mode only affects logging until the adaptive loop from `pkg/adapt` is integrated (tracked in `docs/ROADMAP.md` §3.1).

 For additional detail on daily CLI usage patterns and option semantics, refer to [`09-cli.md`](./09-cli.md).